C O M M U N I C A T I O N:A Golden Bridge To a Better Sociocultural Life

 Communication as an academic discipline relates to all the ways we communicate, so it embraces a large body of study and knowledge.
 Communication as commonly studied at universities, especially at the department of Communication Sciences, will basicly comprise at least of “the content including all messages will be trnsactionally and multilinearely delivered, and the relation including the way we deliver the messages”.

-The content of a communication transaction will simply can be said as “what is said”.
-The meaning contended on the messages itself will depend on the individual who say in his or her (communicator) sociocultural hierarchy or ocupassion, and the situation surounding the communicator.
-The meaning indeed will be depend on what “academic diciplinary, kind of hobby, ethnic and or nationality, and profession” are the communicators originated from.
+The content or message of a communication transaction will simply can be said as “what is said”.
+The maing contended on the messages itself will depend on the individual who say in his or her (communicator) sociocultural hierarchy and or ocupassion, the situation surounding the communicator.
+The meaning indeed will be depend on “what academic dicipline, kind of hobby, what ethnic and or nationality, and what profession are the communicators originated from”.
 When a Javanese dentist said to his or her Sundanese patient “please gigitekan” the patient may will be dancing a Jaipong Dance, despitely the word “gigitekan” in the dentist mind perceived as “to push the teeth with the other theeth”.
-A telecommunication engineer at the other place may will say “mouse” to point toward an optional hardwere used in computer sett usually used to point any preset menus displayed in the computer’s monitor.
-If the engineer saying “mouse” nearside his new young wife, thus the meaning of the word mouse may will be very different from the firstly one.
-The engineer may be has his a very personal taste in making his firtatious wife with his personal hope commonly may be said “embrace me please honey (peluklah/dekaplah aku sayang)”.
+Telecommunication engineers at the other place may will say “mouse” to point toward an optional hardwere used in computer sett usually used to point any preset menus displayed in the computer’s monitor.
+If the engineers saying “mouse” nierside his new young wife the case may will be very different from the first case.
+The engineer may be has his a very personal taste in making his firtatious wife with his personal hope may be said “embrace me please (peluklah/dekaplah aku)”.

 The previous two case are just in term of verbal communication.
 Communication in fact occurred in verbal and nonverbal ways.
 There is indeed a vast consensus among communication scholars that nonverbal communication is more influential than verbal communication.
 Most researchers maintain that a larger part of the meaning of a message is conveyed nonverbally, particularly that containing emotional tones.
 It is estimated we send more than a half of all our messages through nonverbal channels: 65 % according to Birdwhistell (1955) and 93 % according to Mehrabian and Ferris (1967).
 (Singelis, 1994:275).
 This quantity of nonverbal messages partly depends on the culture of the people involved.
 People from Eastern cultures typically use more nonverbal messages than their Western counterparts.
 Scholars indicate that nonverbal communication is more dominant than verbal communication, ranging from some 60 percent (in the low-context culture) to some 90 percent (in the high-context culture).
 Some research shows that at least 75 percent of all communication is nonverbal (Trompenaars and Hampden-Turner, 1999:76).
 Research conducted by Mehrabian and his colleagues indicate that total liking is indicated by 7 % verbal, 38 % vocal + 55 % facial expression (1972:182).
 This means that nonverbal behavior is far more important than verbal behavior as a source of our emotion.
 In general we trust nonverbal sources more than verbal sources, since people are more spontaneous when behaving nonverbally.
 Put differently, nonverbal behavior is more natural than verbal behavior.
 It is easier for us to control our verbal behavior than our nonverbal behavior; so we are more able to manipulate our verbal behavior than our nonverbal behavior.